Sophisticated new rooftop bar on Calle Madre de Dios with cocktails and city views

 Our Verdict

 A solid new addition to Málaga's rooftop scene.
-It's not trying to compete with the big-view hotel rooftops like AC Palacio or Lolita Skyview, but it fills a gap for a sophisticated evening drink spot in the Old Town.
+It isn't chasing the big-panorama crowd like AC Palacio or Lolita Skyview.
+Instead it fills a real gap: a calm, sophisticated evening drink in the Old Town, away from the busier terraces.

-If you're staying at the hotel, the pool during the day is a bonus.
-If you're not, it's still worth popping up for a cocktail after 7pm.
+Staying at the hotel makes the daytime pool a bonus.
+If you're not, it's still worth the lift up for a drink after 7pm.
+For where it ranks against the rest, see my guide to the best rooftop bars in Málaga.

 Best for: Evening cocktails, couples, hotel guests wanting pool access.